Quantum Phase Estimation (QPE) for Solving Molecular Energies

 return gamma_2

-In QPE, the powers of the Hamiltonian simulation grows exponentially with the phase variable size.
-Let us examine the number of repetitions needed per QPE iteration, according to the bound above for QPE of size 7.
+In QPE, the power of the Hamiltonian simulation grows exponentially with the phase variable size.
+Examine the number of repetitions needed per QPE iteration, according to the bound above for QPE of size 7:

 QPE_SIZE = 7